NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

 products are available in the following file:
 ``src/naif_pds4_bundler/templates/registered_context_products.json``.
-This list of registered context products is generated based on the registered context products obtained with the PDS Validate tool. with minor modifications, and is maintained by the NAIF NPB developer.
+This list of registered context products is generated based on the registered context products obtained with the PDS Validate tool with minor modifications, and is maintained by the NAIF NPB developer.

 The management of context products requires a bit of attention.
 Although NPB